Premiering April 25-May 5, 2024

-THINK: Nanette by Hannah Gadsby meets Inside by Bo Burnham
+THINK: Hannah Gadsby meets Bo Burnham

 Fatphobia is a highly underrepresented, un-talked about subject today.
 Sure, we all know it’s not nice to make fun of a person for their weight, but have you ever thought about why?
 And have you ever thought about how the reasons you are listing in your brain right now as are probably problematic, demeaning, and based in untruths?